3dcorrea/LIRI_Bot/README.md

 LIRI Bot-

-This application will allow the user to query the "Bands in Town" and "Spotify" APIs using Node.
+This application will allow the user to query the "Bands in Town", OMDB and "Spotify" APIs using Node.js